alexanderop/talk-structure-vue-prag-25/slides.md

 <VClicks>

-❌ Setup takes more effort at the start
+❌ Takes more work to set up

 ❌ More folders to manage

-❌ Easy to over-engineer
+❌ Easy to make too complex

-❌ Must manage module links and dependencies
+❌ Need to manage how parts connect

-❌ Teams need to learn the pattern
+❌ Teams need to learn this way

 </VClicks>